dilaraj/e-commerce-website/README.md

 [Sun Co.
 Live Preview](https://dilaraj.github.io/e-commerce-website/)

 ## Design Inspiration
-The UI of the website is take from the [figma frontend challenge](https://www.figma.com/community/file/1265518602582906441/frontend-challenge).
+The UI of the website is taken from the [figma frontend challenge](https://www.figma.com/community/file/1265518602582906441/frontend-challenge).
 The website is built to be compatible with both laptop, table and mobile screens

 ### Webpage Screenshot